fabiand/enhancements/proposals/README.md

-# KubeVirt Enhnacement Proposals (EPs)
+# KubeVirt Enhnacement Proposals (VEPs)

-A KubeVirt Enhancement Proposal (EP) is a way to propose, communicate and coordinate on new efforts for the KubeVirt project.
+A KubeVirt Enhancement Proposal (VEP sometimes also just EP) is a way to propose, communicate and coordinate on new efforts for the KubeVirt project.
 You can read the full details of the project in [VEP-0000](sig-architecture/0000-template/README.md).

 This document is adopted from and very similar to the [Kubernetes KEP Process].